Alternative Breaks Program

 The Alternative Breaks Program (ABP) brings together Georgetown community members in order to foster intersectional solidarity and inspire lasting commitments to service and social justice.
 ABP trips engage with diverse and vibrant communities through direct service, immersion, and reflection in a substance-free environment.
 By creating a space for sustained dialogue and action, ABP strives to build long-term relationships with community partners and bring the experience home.

 The ABP traces its rich history back to 1975, when a group of Georgetown students elected to spend their spring break in Appalachia.
-Since its founding, Alternative Breaks has expanded to connect Georgetown students, faculty, and staff to over fifty different domestic and international communities.
-Currently, the Program supports 18 immersion experiences that examine a diverse set of intersecting social justice issues ranging from poverty to prison reform.
+Since its founding, ABP has expanded to connect Georgetown students, faculty, and staff to over fifty different domestic and international communities.
+Currently, ABP supports 6 immersion experiences that examine a diverse set of intersecting social justice issues ranging from poverty to prison reform.

 Each immersion experience consists of three phases: